 The City of Yakima has partnered with the Franklin Conservation District (FCD).
 The City and FCD developed a scope of work to provide stormwater education to local school age children through the Wheat Week program.
 FCD has been transitioning away from Wheat Week since 2018 to a program called "Jr. Drain Rangers".
 The goal of Jr. Drain Rangers is to teach students about stormwater pollution and the steps they can take to identify pollution sources and to keep the pollution from getting into the storm drains.
-In 2021 FCD provided the Wheat Week and Jr. Drain Rangers to 2,879 students and 120 teachers.
-These numbers bounced back nicely from 2020, when the number of students reached was way down due to the Covid19 pandemic.
-FCD adjusted their teaching model by transitioning from in- person teaching to online teaching of the materials.
-The program used both methods in 2021 using online teaching until in-person teaching is allowed.
+In 2023 FCD provided the Wheat Week and Jr. Drain Rangers to 2,057 students and 173 teachers.
+These numbers were similar to those from 2022 and bounced back nicely from the Covid 19 years, when numbers were down significantly.